 The current design sits the rider in recumbent cycling position.

-We are currently on our third prototype, ready for testing in late summer 2017, and are planning to refine the craft over the rest of the year, with a view to starting speed trials in 2018.
+We are currently on our third prototype and are planning to refine the craft over the rest of the year, with a view to starting speed trials in 2018.

 The Malolo craft is designed as a proof point for flapping foil propulsion.
 There are numerous further applications for this technology, from small outboard motors, to efficient systems for moving fluid to marine propulsion.